 - 1. Research how \ifEx is implemented within JavaDL and/or KeY, in order to be able to implement something smilar myself.
 This should teach me all I need in terms of which source files are linked together or are standing in relation to one another, as well as how the different parts play together to create something that KeY can use for constructing a proof.
 Try implementing or extending some placeholder functionality in order to get a feel for it. - 2.
 Research how I can implement the aforementioned epsilon substitution method.
 Possibly research how such a notion is implemented in Java in general, or other programming languages that serve the intent of proof construction or proving code correctness more, like e.g. functional programming languages like Haskell. - 3.
 Research how ghosting variables could be used to achieve the wanted effect.
 If this is not feasible, I would have to think about employing some kind of macros. - 4.
 Research how other programming languages implement macro handling, as well as to what extent.
 This would greatly improve the understanding of whether this task, even if it only serves the purpose of naming the properties, is as easy as employing a preprocessor, or if some more intricate handling is necessary. - 5.
 Research which parts are implemented within KeY itself and which are implemented within JavaDL.
 This will greatly help my understanding of the underlying working mechanisms of KeY, how they work together to construct proofs, etc. - 6.
-Possibly implement a minimal working example using \ifEx to see in which cases it is lacking, or if it is already sufficient compared to the expected behaviour of a (blackbox implementation) \some.
-If not, I would have to manually implement the aforementioned keywords.
-Therefore the goal of this task would be to determine if it would be feasible to embed the \ifEx into a \some keywoard or if a groud-up approach is necessary. - 7.
-Determine (using this minimal working example) what the true goal to be achieved through this thesis is, to have a concrete expectation horizon. - 8.
+Possibly implement a minimal working example using \ifEx to see in which cases it is lacking, or if it is already sufficient.
+If not, I would have to manually implement the aforementioned keywords. - 7.
 Implement some with a minimal scope of functionality, i.e. a minimal working example.
-According to how easy/difficult this task is, it is determined if implementation of one and/or all is workable within the given 6 months timeframe. - 9.
-Implement some kind of naming mechanism for the property definition. - 10.
-Construct multiple usage examples to demo and test the new functionality. - 11.
-Write extensive tests and also theoretically ground the approach and implementation to ensure issue-free usage. - 12.
-Document the implementation as well as the whole process to maintain reproducability. - 13.
+According to how easy/difficult this task is, it is determined if implementation of one and/or all is workable within the given 6 months timeframe. - 8.
+Implement some kind of naming mechanism for the property definition. - 9.
+Write extensive tests and also theoretically ground the approach and implementation to ensure issue-free usage. - 10.
+Document the implementation as well as the whole process to maintain reproducability. - 11.
 Write the thesis itself.